 - must be signed by all the members of the advisory committee and the department head

 Committee Reports, are mandatory reports that need to be submitted at the 18th and 30th month into the doctoral project.

 - present the current state of PhD projects and changes in the projects.

 - list the past and future activities, training and research achievements

 In addition, doctoral researchers are encouraged to present their work at least annually to their department and advisory committees.
 Doctoral researchers in their third year have the opportunity to present their results to the entire UFZ audience at the HIGRADE Conference.

-Templates for the supervision agreement and progress reports can be found via the UFZ Intranet ( ) and in our database myHIGRADE ( ).
+Templates for the supervision agreement and committee reports can be found via the UFZ Intranet ( ) and in our database myHIGRADE ( ).